Azure/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_pnp_sample`

-  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_pnp_sample.c) connects an IoT Plug and Play enabled device with the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
+  This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_pnp_sample.c) connects an IoT Plug and Play enabled device (a thermostat) with the Digital Twin Model ID (DTMI) detailed [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
 If a timeout occurs while waiting for a message from the Azure IoT Explorer, the sample will continue.
 If 3 timeouts occur consecutively, the sample will disconnect.
 X509 self-certification is used.

   To interact with this sample, **you must use the Azure IoT Explorer**.
 The capabilities are listed below:

-- **Device Twin**: Two device twin properties are supported in this sample.
+- **Device Twin**: Two device twin properties are supported in this sample:
   - A desired property named `targetTemperature` with a `double` value for the desired temperature.
-  - A reported property named `maxTempSinceLastReboot` with a `double` value for the highest temperature.
+  - A reported property named `maxTempSinceLastReboot` with a `double` value for the highest temperature reached since boot.

   To send a device twin desired property message, select your device's Device Twin tab in the Azure IoT Explorer.
-Add the property `targetTemperature` along with a corresponding value to the `desired` section of the JSON.
-Select Save to update the twin document and send the twin message to the device.
+Add the property `targetTemperature` along with a corresponding value to the `desired` section of the device twin JSON.
+Select Save to update the document and send the twin message to the device.

   ```json
   "properties": {